 How do we protect information about you?

-We implement appropriate technical and organisational measures to protect personal information that we hold from unauthorised disclosure, use, alteration or destruction.
+We implement appropriate technical and organizational measures to protect personal information that we hold from unauthorized disclosure, use, alteration or destruction.
 Where appropriate, we use encryption and other technologies that can assist in securing the information you provide.
 We also require our service providers to comply with strict data privacy and security requirements.